neondatabase/website/content/docs/manage/orgs-api.md

 ## Personal vs organization API keys

-You can authenticate your API requests using either of these methods:
+You can authorize your API requests using either of these methods:

 - **Organization API key**: Automatically scopes all requests to your organization
 - **Personal API key**: Requires including an `org_id` parameter to specify which organization you're working with